rachelabrasier/rachelabrasier.github.io/papers.md

 **Nighttime Lights in the Donbas: Modeling Conflict Migration Patterns in Ukraine Using Satellite Imagery**
 *M.S.
 GIS Capstone Project, May 2021*
 *Advanced GIS Final Project, May 2021*
+*Remote Sensing Fundamentals Final Project, December 2020*

 **A Demographic GIS Analysis of Elementary School Locations in Dallas, Texas**
 *Demographic and Epidemiological Analysis and Modeling Final Paper, May 2021*